aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 }
 ```

-Replace the contents of `bin/stepfunctions-rest-api.ts` with the code below.
+Replace the contents of `bin/stepfunctions-rest-api.ts` (under the main project directory) with the code below.

 ```bash
 #!/usr/bin/env node